 Our Pharmacy Medication Systems and Operations Administration and Leadership (MSOAL) Residency offers extensive training to establish advanced and innovative medication systems in clinical, operational and technology settings.
 Residents learn and apply the fundamentals of hands-on project management (i.e., initiate, plan, execute and close on team deliverables) for projects of varying complexity and scale.
 Graduates of the residency obtain leadership positions in hospital pharmacy requiring skills in project management, productivity and systemization.

-Technology: UW Health has implemented and utilizes a wide range of automation and technology in all phases of the medication-use process.
-Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and fluidose.
+Technology: UW Health has implemented and uses a wide range of automation and technology in all phases of the medication-use process.
+Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and other unit dose packaging machines.

 Kimberly Harrison, Pharm.D.
 Pharmacy Manager, Pharmacy Services Building (PSB) Chair, Drug Product Selection and Supply Committee Medication Systems and Operations Administration and Leadership (MSOAL) Residency Program Director Pharmacy Department 3185 Deming Way, Middleton, WI 53562-1435 Phone: (608) 720-3271